Achraf Hakimi: International career

 After representing Morocco at under-17 and under-20 levels, Hakimi made his debut for the under-23s on 5 June 2016, in a 1–0 friendly win over Cameroon U23s.
 He made his full international debut on 11 October 2016, coming on as a substitute for Fouad Chafik in a 4–0 win against Canada.
 He scored his first international goal on 1 September 2017, netting the fourth in a 6–0 home routing of Mali.

-In May 2018, he was named in Morocco's preliminary squad for the 2018 FIFA World Cup and on 4 June he was named in the final 23-man squad for the summer tournament.
+In May 2018, he was named in Morocco's preliminary squad for the 2018 FIFA World Cup and on 4 June he was named in the final 23-man squad for the tournament.

 Hakimi was also called up for the 2021 Africa Cup of Nations in Cameroon.
 He started all of his matches in the group stages.
-He scored a free kick in a 2-2 tie against Gabon.
-He started in the round of 16 against Malawi, scoring a free kick in the 70th minute to grant his team the victory.
+He scored from a free kick in a 2–2 draw against Gabon.
+He started in the round of 16 against Malawi, scoring a free kick in the 70th minute to earn his team a 2–1 victory.

 On 10 November 2022, Hakimi was named in Morocco's 26-man squad for the 2022 FIFA World Cup in Qatar.
-He scored the winning goal in a penalty shoot-out against Spain in the round of 16, securing a place for his country in the quarter-finals.
+He scored the winning penalty with a panenka style shot in a shoot-out against Spain (his birth country) in the round of 16, securing a place for his country in the quarter-finals and ultimately paving the way for his team to reach the semi-finals of the competition as the first African nation to do so in history.
+Morocco was also the first Arab country to reach the semi-finals, and the second Muslim one after Turkey in 2002.

+On 28 December 2023, Hakimi was amongst the 27 players selected by coach Walid Regragui to represent Morocco in the 2023 Africa Cup of Nations in Ivory Coast.
+He scored a goal in a 1–1 group stage draw against DR Congo.
+In the round of 16, he missed a penalty in a 2–0 loss to South Africa.

+On 4 July 2024, Hakimi was included in the Moroccan Olympic football team for the 2024 Olympics in France as one of their three overage players and was selected as captain for the team.
+He recorded an assist and a goal in victories against Iraq and the United States respectively.
+He scored again in Morocco's 6–0 win over Egypt in the bronze medal match.

+In May 2025, Achraf Hakimi was the favorite for the RFI "Marc-Vivien Foé" prize, which he ended up winning.

+In October 2025, Hakimi's Morocco broke the world record for the longest winning streak in international football, surpassing Spain's previous mark of 15 consecutive victories.
+With a 1–0 win over Congo in Rabat, they extended their unbeaten run to 16 in all competitions, including World Cup qualifiers and friendlies.

+Hakimi has captained the team since the end of 2024 due to the absence of Hakim Ziyech.